-We were writing ‘My Old Friend’ [for Tim McGraw], but we were trying not to write a ballad so we kept trying not to write that particular song.
-Finally around midnight, we took a break from writing ‘My Old Friend’ and went out on the back steps of my office.
-It was that first night when it stays warm, and you can smell the grass growing.
+[When we wrote “Summertime”], Steve was in town from London.
+We had about three days to write, so we were really taking advantage of our time.
+We’d go til 1 or 2 in the morning … until we dropped!
+We were writing “My Old Friend” [for Tim McGraw], but we were trying not to write a ballad, so we kept trying not to write that particular song.
+Finally, around midnight, we took a break from writing “My Old Friend” and went out on the back steps of my office; it was that first night when it stays warm, and you can smell the grass growing.
 I walked outside and was like, “Man … summertime!
 Smell that!”
-It was that first warm night of summer.
-It was great.
+It was that first warm night of summer; it was great.

 That next day, I was driving in to write with Steve.
 For whatever reason, I kept going, “Summertime!
 Summertime!”
 It was sticking in my head.
 We got to the office, and I pulled up a drumbeat and started saying it to the beat.

 I’m from Mississippi, so I’m a kid from the South.
 Summertime was always the start of the year for me, and it still is.
-I look at my year starting not in January, but in June when school is letting out.
+I look at my year starting not in January, but in June, when school is letting out.
 If I’m going to be associated with a season, I’d rather it be summertime than try to write another Christmas song or something!